digimakergo/doc/tutorial/rest.md

 {:toc}
 </details>

-Consuming rest api needs authorization first to get access token, then in every rest api, the access token will be attched to the request header.
+Using rest api needs authorization first to get access token, then in every rest api, the access token will be attched to the request header.
 Please see [references/rest](../references/rest) for full rest apis.

 ## Response body
 All response will be in json, in a format like, regardless of returning error or not: